America's Funniest Home Videos: 1989–1997: Bob Saget

 Ernie Anderson, the longtime voice of ABC, was the program's original announcer, although Charlie O'Donnell, then known mainly as the announcer for Wheel of Fortune, occasionally substituted for him during some Season 1 episodes.
-Anderson also made an on-camera cameo appearance during the third season's first grand prize episode, originally aired on November 17, 1991 (an excerpt from that episode—featuring Saget prodding Anderson into reciting the signature vocal delivery he used to promote The Love Boat—was featured during the March 9, 1997, episode in a brief segment paying tribute to Anderson, who died the previous month from lung cancer).
+Anderson also made an on-camera cameo appearance during the third season's first grand prize episode, originally aired on November 17, 1991 (an excerpt from that episode—featuring Saget prodding Anderson into reciting the signature vocal delivery he used to promote The Love Boat—was featured during the February 16, 1997 episode in a brief segment paying tribute to Anderson, who died earlier in the month from lung cancer).
 He was replaced in 1995 by radio and television actor Gary Owens, who remained in that role until Saget's departure, although Anderson would briefly return via archived recordings.
 The show's theme song, "The Funny Things You Do", was performed by co-songwriter Jill Colucci (who also sung the themes for ABC's "Something's Happening" and "America's Watching" promotional campaigns between 1987 and 1990) for most of the Saget run; this was replaced midway through Season 8 by a funk rock duet rendition by Peter Hix and Terry Wood.
 (Colucci would make a cameo appearance during the show's second season to perform the song in the opening segment of the January 6, 1991 episode.)
 The set used throughout the Saget era was an open floorplan living room design (originally a papered three-wall design with a bay window for the first three seasons, then redesigned for the 1992–93 season as a translucent-walled flatter frame outline utilizing a similar floorplan, though the furniture from the original set remained), with two large video screens on either side of the main set.